 - gives information on account balance

 If you have a transactional message, you are exempt from most of the CAN-SPAM Act requirements.
-Except for the requirement that you provide a valid reply email address.
+Except for providing a valid reply email address.

 What about mixed messages?

-If your message contains multiple types of content, it’s safest to assume that the CAN-SPAM Act applies and follow all of the rules.
+If your message contains more than one why assume that the CAN-SPAM Act applies and follow the rules.

 What the CAN-SPAM Act prohibits

 - not use a false or misleading subject line